gorcajo/demoapps/README.md

 ### 2.3.
 Visits

 With a call to `GET /count` a counter will be incremented and returned in the response body.
 This counter is stored in disk at `/tmp/visits.txt`, so this application could be used to test PersistentVolumes and PersistentVolumeClaims.
+Also, it can be used to test InitContainers, initializing the file with an initial visit count.

 ### 2.4.
 Telemetry